SketchOff/SketchOff-Web/README.md

 $ git clone https://github.com/SketchOff/SketchOff-Web.git
 ```

-This will clone the latest version of the MEAN.JS repository to a **meanjs** folder.
+This will clone the latest version of the SketchOff repository to a **SketchOff** folder.

 ### Downloading The Repository Zip File
 Another way to use the SketchOff is to download a zip copy from the [master branch on GitHub](https://github.com/SketchOff/SketchOff-Web/archive/master.zip).
 You can also do this using `wget` command: